montali/scala/README.md

 ## Tail recursion

 Tail recursion is a crucial concept for the performance of recursive methods.
 Basically, when a function is tail recursive, the stack frame is recycled across the several executions.
 This implies that the function can execute in constant stack space, so it's computationally similar to a loop.
-When is a function **tail recursive**, though?
+When can we say a function is **tail recursive**, though?
 It is if and only if the last action of the function is the recursive call.
 For example,

 ```scala
 def gcd(a: Int, b: Int): Int =